k3s-io/docs/docs/cli/server.md

    --write-kubeconfig value, -o value         (client) Write kubeconfig for admin client to this file [$K3S_KUBECONFIG_OUTPUT]
-   --write-kubeconfig-mode value              (client) Write kubeconfig with this mode [$K3S_KUBECONFIG_MODE] --write-kubeconfig-group value             (client) Write kubeconfig with this group [$K3S_KUBECONFIG_GROUP] --helm-job-image value                     (helm) Default image to use for helm jobs --token value, -t value                    (cluster) Shared secret used to join a server or agent to a cluster [$K3S_TOKEN]
+   --write-kubeconfig-mode value              (client) Write kubeconfig with this mode [$K3S_KUBECONFIG_MODE] --write-kubeconfig-group value             (client) Write kubeconfig with this group [$K3S_KUBECONFIG_GROUP] --helm-controller-arg value                (helm) Customized configuration for helm-controller process --token value, -t value                    (cluster) Shared secret used to join a server or agent to a cluster [$K3S_TOKEN]
    --token-file value                         (cluster) File containing the token [$K3S_TOKEN_FILE] --agent-token value                        (cluster) Shared secret used to join agents to the cluster, but not servers [$K3S_AGENT_TOKEN]